Aorta: Sections

-In anatomical sources, the aorta is usually divided into sections.
+In anatomical sources, the aorta is usually divided into sections for easier understanding.

 One way of classifying a part of the aorta is by anatomical compartment, where the thoracic aorta (or thoracic portion of the aorta) runs from the heart to the diaphragm.
 The aorta then continues downward as the abdominal aorta (or abdominal portion of the aorta) from the diaphragm to the aortic bifurcation.

 Another system divides the aorta with respect to its course and the direction of blood flow.
 In this system, the aorta starts as the ascending aorta, travels superiorly from the heart, and then makes a hairpin turn known as the aortic arch.
 Following the aortic arch, the aorta then travels inferiorly as the descending aorta.
 The descending aorta has two parts.
 The aorta begins to descend in the thoracic cavity and is consequently known as the thoracic aorta.
 After the aorta passes through the diaphragm, it is known as the abdominal aorta.
 The aorta ends by dividing into two major blood vessels, the common iliac arteries and a smaller midline vessel, the median sacral artery.